Here’s a list, in no particular order, of some work that doesn’t fit well in the other categories.

 A Brief History of Jonestown and “Drinking the Kool-Aid” (2012)

-Here’s a good example of an article in which the editor changed the headline without asking.
+Here’s a good example of an article in which the editor changed the headline after I wrote a perfectly serviceable (and more accurate) one on my own.
 That’s fineāit’s The Atlantic.
 Read my history of Jonestown, written in one really long sitting on election night in 2012.

 Strong Foundation (2013)